 In line with the organization's vision of an inclusive workforce, a D&I council has been formulated.
-This council comprises of management committee members, an external member and 3 rotational women members one each from factory, branch and head office.
+This council comprises of members from management committee, an external member and rotational women members from units.
 This composition ensures that we have relevant representation of stakeholders, sponsorship of the leadership and unbiased counsel.
-The primary objective is to formulate strategies across the framework of Attract, Retain and Develop and create a more conducive work environment.
+The primary objective is to formulate strategies across the framework of Attract, Retain and Develop and promote a more inclusive environment.

 We believe there is no room for bias at any level, starting with recruitment.
 This is why we do sensitization trainings for hiring managers.
-We have taken some measures specially for the women in field force like identification of safe territories, enhanced travel entitlements and an opportunity to experience one day in the field before the recruitment process to have a clarity on expectations.
+We have initiated focused interventions for functions, like for women in field force - identification of safe territories, enhanced travel entitlements and an opportunity to experience one day in the field before the recruitment process to ensure clarity on expectations.
 The result is that today we have one of the highest number of women in field force across the FMCG sector.

 Retain and Develop

 Diversity and inclusion is an integral part of our company’s culture and is one of the ways we bring our purpose and values to life.
 Our values are rooted in respect: respect for ourselves, for each other, respect for diversity and respect for the future.
 An important step in building an inclusive culture has been the Unconscious Bias and Gender Sensitization awareness sessions.
 Run by our shop floor colleagues in the factories and sales managers in the field, these sessions are interactive, local and relatable and create an experiential learning environment.